North Georgia Nighthawks: Softball

-Men's basketball
+Men's Basketball

 In 1971, the men's basketball team was established.
 Bill Ensley was the first person to coach this team.
 Since 2006, the team has competed in the Peach Belt Conference as an NCAA Division II member.
+In 2023, the Nighthawks made their first NCAA Division II Tournament appearance.
 Prior to being an NCAA Division II member, the team competed as an NAIA member in the Southern States Athletic Conference.
-Georgia, Alabama, and the Carolinas competed in this conference.
+The Nighthawks are currently coached by Dan Evans, who was named the fourth coach in the storied history of the program in April, 2019.
+Evans is assisted by Adam Blake and Ben Casanova.
+The Men's Basketball Operations Assistant is Hannah Perkins.

-Women's basketball
+Women's Basketball

 The University of North Georgia's women's basketball team (also known as the Nighthawks), created in 1971, was first coached by Linda Caruthers.
 The team competed as a NAIA member until 2005.
 It is currently in its 44th season competing in the Peach Belt Conference as an NCAA Division II member.
-The current coach, Buffie Berson, has been coaching the Women's Basketball team for the 22 seasons since 1994.
-The Nighthawks claimed the title of the Peach Belt Conference Regular Season Champions in 2006.
+The current coach, Buffie Burson, has been coaching the Women's Basketball team for the 29 seasons since 1994.
+The Nighthawks claimed the title of the Peach Belt Conference Regular Season Champions in 2006, 2018, 2019 and 2022.
+The Nighthawks won the PBC Tournament in 2018, 2019, 2021 and 2022.
+In 2019, the team reached the NCAA Elite 8 and made the National Semifinal in 2022.
+Coach Burson is assisted by Amber Skidgel, along with Student Assistants Cooper Turner and Ella Holbrook.

-Women's cross country
+Women's Cross Country

 The University of North Georgia's women's cross country team has been competing for the college since 1996.
 Tom Williams, Amanda Harris, Jason Gibson, Chris Busby, and Gary Stiner founded and lead the team throughout this season, and the program has been active up until 2009.
 In 2010 and 2011, the women's cross country team did not compete, but it was reinstated for intercollegiate competition in 2012.
 Until the year 2006, North Georgia was an NAIA member of the Southern States Athletic Conference, otherwise known as the Georgia Alabama Carolina Conference.
 During the seasons of 2005–2007, the women's cross country team transitioned to the NCAA Division II.
 Since then, they have competed at the Peach Belt Conference, and they nationally appeared in the NCAA Division II in 2014.

-Men's and women's tennis teams
+Men's and Women's Tennis

 Both the UNG men's and women's tennis teams are coached by Kent Norsworthy.
-He has been coaching both teams for eleven seasons (this is his 12th season) at UNG.
-In the end of the 2012 season the men's tennis team was ranked number 26th nationally in the NCAA Division Tournament II.
-In the 2016 season Norsworthy led both the women's and men's programs to their best seasons in modern history.
+He has been coaching both teams for 19 seasons at UNG.
+Norsworthy is assisted by Justin Miles.
+Men's Tennis has made 9 NCAA Tournament appearances, including the Sweet 16 in 2016 and 2021.

+Women's Tennis has made 6 NCAA Tournament appearances, including the Sweet 16 in 2018 and the Elite 8 in 2019.